dadanhan/annb-workshop2021/README.md

 ## 2. Basic supervised neural network

+There is a plethora of information/documentation/tutorials online.
+So much so that it actually serves as a barrier to entry in some cases.
+Here we will go through a simplified tutorial of a simple, densely-connected supervised neural network to classify images.
+Consider this as a 'hello world' tutorial to Tensorflow.
+(The tutorial I based this off can be found [here](https://www.tensorflow.org/tutorials/keras/classification))

 ## 3. Basic unsupervised neural network: Self-Organized Map (SOM)

 ## 4. Using a supervised neural network for trajectory analysis